What are indices?

 It’s important to choose an index that’s best-suited to your trading style.
 This will depend on your individual appetite for risk, available capital and whether you prefer taking short-term or long-term positions.

-For example, the Germany 40 is usually a volatile index which is favoured by traders with high risk appetites and who prefer short-term trading.
-On the other hand, the US 500 is largely known for its steady returns over time, making it a favourite with traders with lower appetites for risk and a long-term outlook.
+For example, the Germany 40 (based on the DAX price) is usually a volatile index favoured by traders with high risk appetites and who prefer short-term trading.
+On the other hand, the US 500 (based on the S&P 500 price) is largely known for its steady returns over time, making it a favourite with traders with lower appetites for risk and a long-term outlook.

-IG offers over 80 index markets on both major and minor global indices, meaning that you’re more likely to find a market that fits your individual trading style.
+We offer over 80 major and minor global indices markets for CFD trading.
+We also offer nine indices on our options – meaning that you’re more likely to find a market that fits your individual trading style.

 Decide whether to go long or short

-Going long means that you are speculating on the value of an index increasing, and going short means that you are speculating on its value decreasing.
+Going long means that you’re making a prediction on the value of an index increasing, and going short means that you’re making a prediction on its value decreasing.

 Set your stops and limits